folio-org/stripes-components/lib/Dropdown/readme.md

 * [Basic Usage](#basic-usage)
 * [Advanced Usage](#advanced-usage)

-##Overview
+## Overview

 Hey ,I was told we have a new component what is it about?

 **-Yeah ,we have our own DropDown component now (a toggleable, contextual overlays for displaying lists of links and more).**

 Cool.I'm using the react bootstrap .Is this a replacement for that?

 **-Yes,Exactly.But u may need to update some props along with pulling in the new stripes components version**

 Oh,Props change.How big are the changes?

 **-Here is the [basic usage](#basic-usage) example and [props](#props) that are availble.We have two ways of usign the the dropdown now.**

 Umm two ways what for?

 **-Yes , so that styling on the parent div doesn't crop the drowpdown menu and u go like what just happened .As an example overflow:hidden on panes are causing that issue.**

 Ohhk WOW!! what is the solution you came up with?

 **-Tether!!**

 Tether wha-now ?

-**-It is a pretty cool library .Its A client-side library to make absolutely positioned elements attach to elements in the page efficiently.And we have react supported modules called [React-tether](https://github.com/souporserious/react-tether) which is what we used.
+**-[Tether](http://tether.io/) is a pretty cool library .Its A client-side library to make absolutely positioned elements attach to elements in the page efficiently.And we have react supported modules called [React-tether](https://github.com/souporserious/react-tether) which is what we used.
 [Here is an example for that](#advanced-usage).**

 Ahh cool thank you I will try those implementation out.Thanks for the breif discussion.

 **-You are welcome .Let us know if you find any bugs.**

-##Props
+## Props

 | **Name**        | **Type**           | **Default**  | **Description**
 | ------------- |:-------------:| -----:|------------:|